-- (1) The residence is set back the maximum feasible distance from the top of the bank, rooted herbaceous vegetation, normal high-water level level, or normal water level, whichever is applicable, on the existing lot and designed to minimize encroachment into the riparian buffer. - (2) The residence is set back a minimum of 30 feet landward of the top of the bank, rooted herbaceous vegetation, normal high-water level, or normal water level, whichever is applicable. - (3) Stormwater generated by new impervious surface within the riparian buffer is treated and diffuse flow of stormwater is maintained through the buffer. - (4) If the residence will be served by an on-site wastewater system, no part of the septic tank or drainfield may encroach into the riparian buffer.
+- (1) The residence is set back the maximum feasible distance from the normal high-water level or normal water level, whichever is applicable, on the existing lot and designed to minimize encroachment into the riparian buffer. - (2) The residence is set back a minimum of 30 feet landward of the normal high-water level or normal water level, whichever is applicable. - (3) Stormwater generated by new impervious surface within the riparian buffer is treated and diffuse flow of stormwater is maintained through the buffer. - (4) If the residence will be served by an on-site wastewater system, no part of the septic tank or drainfield may encroach into the riparian buffer."